tommyrharper/latex-tut/README.md

 See: https://www.youtube.com/watch?v=ydOTMQC7np0

-To write lates online: https://www.overleaf.com/
+To write latex online: https://www.overleaf.com/

 ## Latex How To in VSCode